joyeusenoelle/GuideToMastodon/README.md

 Mastodon has a responsive design, so you can use it in your phone's browser.
 Alternately, there are many apps available for Mastodon.
 The most widely-used on iOS is Amaroq.
 On Android, try Tusky, Subway Tooter, or Mastalab.

-*(NB: As ["...Tootdon silently forwards copies of posts you interact as well as the auth token to your account to its to own servers"](https://monsterpit.net/@daggertooth/99758674665873612), I can't in good faith recommend it any longer.
-Consider an alternative.)*
+*(NB: I've been told that "Tootdon silently forwards copies of posts you interact as well as the auth token to your account to its to own servers."
+I don't know if that still holds.
+As always, be cautious when giving apps your information.)*

 ## I have other questions.